lbnl-science-it/OOD_training_july2022/OOD_trainining_28July.md

 - Why OOD?
   - new users: intutive and easy access to computing resourses, removes barrier in using HPC resourses for their research.
   - advanced users: alternate and conviniet way to traditional command line access
-  - System admins: Support users form diverse backgrounds
+  - System admins: Support users from diverse backgrounds